 We will be going through water crossings, so waterproof bags (hard or soft) are good.
 It is important that your luggage is securely attached to you or your bike (we do not recommend just bungees or ratchet straps to the seat) because it is likely that it will fall off over some of the rougher sections.

 Gas containers must be DOT approved and seal completely.

 Clothes for the trip (recommend plenty of spare socks and a spare pair of gloves), waterproof gear (we WILL get rained on), camping gear, spare parts, spare gas, basic tools.

 Riders are provided a suggested, comprehensive packing list in advance.

 Can I put tools and equipment on the support truck?

 Bigger items might be accommodated on the support truck but will have to be approved in advance.
 However, a torque wrench and some larger electrical tools will be supplied on the support truck for use at camp.

 Can I modify my bike?

-Performance and suspension modifications that were available pre-1981 are acceptable.
-Also acceptable are upgrades to lighting (e.g., LEDs) and any aesthetic changes you want to make.
+Performance and suspension modifications that were available pre-1980 are acceptable.
+Performance and suspension upgrades/modifications that were only available after 1980 are not acceptable (e.g., monoshock).
+Also acceptable are upgrades to lighting (e.g., LEDs), upgrades to the ignition system (e.g., electronic ignition) and any aesthetic changes you want to make.

 What size and type of bike do you recommend?